-On December 16, 2021, the Environmental Protection Agency (EPA) announced next steps to strengthen the regulatory frame work on lead and copper in drinking water through the Lead and Copper Rule Revisions (LCRR).
+On December 16, 2021, the Environmental Protection Agency (EPA) announced next steps to strengthen the regulatory framework on lead and copper in drinking water through the Lead and Copper Rule Revisions (LCRR).

 This project provides funding for the initial phases of LCRR compliance through development of the material service line inventory, development of lead service line replacement plans and public education and outreach, among other tasks.
-Funding is planned for FY 2023 through FY 2024 to meet the compliance deadline.
-Additional funding may be required in the future for ongoing work for regulatory compliance.
+During the service line inventory task, OWASA does not anticipate finding any lead service lines.
+However, plans will be prepared for any required service line replacement should it become necessary.
+Funding in is planned for FY 2024 to meet the compliance deadline.
+Additional funding is identified in FY 2025 for ongoing work for regulatory compliance.